Psykotikism/Gun_Damage_Booster/README.md

 gdb_tactical "25.0"
 ```

+## Installation
+1. Delete files from old versions of the plugin.
+2. Extract the folder inside the .zip file.
+3. Place all the contents into their respective folders.
+4. If prompted to replace or merge anything, click yes.
+5. Load up `Gun Damage Booster` by doing one of the following:
+- Type `sm_rcon sm plugins unload "gun_damage_booster"` in console.
+- Restart the server.
+6. Customize `Gun Damage Booster` (Config file generated on first load).

+## Uninstalling/Upgrading to Newer Versions
+1. Delete `gun_damage_booster.smx` from `addons/sourcemod/plugins` folder.
+2. Delete `gun_damage_booster.sp` from `addons/sourcemod/scripting` folder.
+3. Delete `gun_damage_booster.cfg` from `cfg/sourcemod` folder.
+4. Follow the Installation guide above.
+(Only for upgrading to newer versions.)

+## Disabling
+1. Move `gun_damage_booster.smx` to `plugins/disabled` folder.
+2. Unload `Gun Damage Booster` by doing one of the following:
+- Type `sm_rcon sm plugins unload gun_damage_booster` in console.
+- Restart the server.

 ## Questions You May Have
 > If you have any questions that aren't addressed below, feel free to message me or post on this [thread](https://forums.alliedmods.net/showthread.php?t=301641).